-If a power supply unit is not connected to the transmission line for centralized control, replace the power jumper connector on the control board from CN41 to CN40 on only one of the heat source units.
+If a power supply unit is not connected to the transmission line for centralized control, replace the power jumper connector on the con-trol board from CN41 to CN40 on only one of the heat source units.
 Set the central control switch (SW5-1) on the control board of all heat source units to "ON."

-b) If TB7's on the heat source units in the same refrigerant circuit are not daisy-chained, connect the transmission line for the central control system to TB7 of the OC.
-(Note a).
-To maintain the central control even during an OC failure or a power failure, connect TB7 on OC and OS together.
+If TB7's on the heat source units in the same refrigerant circuit are b)

+not daisv-chained, connect the transmission line for the central control system to TB7 of the OC.
+(Note a) To maintain the central control even during an OC failure or a power failure, connect TB7 on OC and OS together.
 (If there is a problem with the heat source unit whose power jumper was moved from CN41 to CN40, central control is not possible, even if TB7's are daisychained.)
+Only use shielded cables

 Daisy-chain the S terminal of the terminal block (TB7) on the system controller, OC, and OS with the shield of the shielded cable.
-Short-circuit the earth terminal ($\frac{1}{17}$) and the S terminal on the terminal block (TB7) on the heat source unit whose power jumper connector is mated with CN40.
+Shortcircuit the earth terminal ( $\frac{1}{11}$ ) and the S terminal on the terminal block (TB7) on the heat source unit whose power jumper connector is mated with CN40.